-Course materials are delivered completely online (may require an on campus orientation and/or proctored exams) When registering for an online course, look for letter Y section, as this letter will let you know which courses are online and which ones are not.
+Course materials are delivered completely online (may require an on campus orientation and/or proctored exams) When registering for an online course, look for Y1 or Y2 class sections, these letters designate online sections.

-What are differences between Y1 online courses and Y2 online courses?
+What is the difference between Y1 courses and Y2 courses?

-Much like traditional courses on campus, we at HCC strive to make sure no one class is too overcrowded, so being assigned to a Y1 or Y2 course indicates multiple sections of a given course.
-Y1 courses are considered to be "completely online" courses, where 100 % of the course work is done online.
-Y2 courses are will have some elements which will need to completed on the main campus.
-Such elements may include an in-class orientation course, others will included proctored tests.
+Y1 courses are considered to be "completely online" courses, where 100% of the course work is done online.
+Y2 courses will have some element(s) which will need to be completed on campus.
+Such element(s) may include an in-class orientation meeting or proctored tests.
 In knowing the differences between Y1 & Y2 courses, students will be able to know which version works best for them.

 What is a hybrid course?

-Are online or hybrid course easier than a regular course?
+Are online or hybrid courses easier than regular courses?

 Most students agree that online courses are very challenging.
 The content of the class is the same as a regular class though you are not tied down to a traditional schedule.
-The courses potentially require more reading on your own time and more writing, as well.
+The courses frequently require more reading and more writing.

 When do online courses start?

 Online courses begin the first day of each semester.
-Be ready to log in and do work on the first day of class.
-You will have access to your course a few days before classes start, so use that time to become familiar with your course web site.
-You should email your instructor within a week prior to the start of class.
+Be ready to log in to Moodle and do work on the first day of class.
+Usually the instructor will provide access to your course a few days before class starts.
+Use that time to become familiar with your course.
 Be prepared for your course.
 Have required materials, including the textbook, by the first day of class.